 Terminal 2, floor 1, departures M3, airside

-The Chocolat Factory offers a different chocolate experience—you’ll find everything from vases to bouquets of flowers fashioned out of high-quality chocolate.
+The Chocolat Factory offers an inventive chocolate experience.
+You’ll find everything from edible vases to bouquets of flowers, fashioned out of high-quality chocolate.

-Terminal 2, airside, Floor 1 Departures, Boarding Area U
+Terminal 2, after security, Floor 1, Departures, Boarding Area U

-All of the car rental companies sit together in a row in each terminal, so they are easy to find.
+All of the car rental companies sit together in a row in each terminal, so they're easy to find.
 As Barcelona Airport is relatively small, the companies have cars that can be picked up within walking distance of the office.

-It is important to remember that car rental companies describe airports as 'Premium Pick Up Points'.
-This means that there is a surcharge for picking your rental car up from the airport.
-On arrival at the airport, if you head to the Tourist Information Desk they will provide you with a list of car rental companies in Barcelona itself.
+Note: car rental companies describe airports as 'Premium Pick Up Points', and so add a surcharge for picking your rental car up from the airport.
+On arrival at the airport, if you head to the Tourist Information Desk they'll provide you with a list of car rental companies in Barcelona itself.